 Your students likely have various attitudes toward math—so how can you keep them all engaged?
-There are plenty of ways to incorporate a fun activity component into the middle-school math classroom environment.
+There are plenty of ways to incorporate fun math activities for middle school into the classroom environment.

-Check out these six math activities below to teach sixth, seventh, and eighth graders about topics ranging from two-step inequalities to estimated square roots.
-Each of these activities, which originated from HMH's GO Math! program, are available for teachers to download.
+Check out these six middle school math games and activities below to teach sixth, seventh, and eighth graders about topics ranging from two-step inequalities to estimated square roots.
+Each of these printable PDF activities, which originated from HMH's GO Math! program, are available for teachers to download.

 Activity #1: Magnitude Madness